Diving in Turks and Caicos

 A Myriad of Tropical Fish

-Parrotfish, Angelfish, Chromis, Wrasse, Groupers, Snappers, Butterflyfish, Flounders, Eels, Coneys, Blennies, Gobies – just to name a few!
+Parrotfish, Angelfish, Chromis, Wrasse, Groupers, Snappers, Butterflyfish, Flounders, Eels, Coneys, Blennies, and Gobies – just to name a few!
 Turks and Caicos Reefs are healthy and vibrant, boasting a diversity of species of tropical fish.
-If you don’t see Sharks, Rays or Turtles on a dive, the reef is always teeming with beautiful fish of all shapes, sizes and colors!
+If you don’t see Sharks, Rays, or Turtles on a dive, the reef is always teeming with beautiful fish of all shapes, sizes, and colors!
 There’s always a chance to improve your ‘Fish ID’ knowledge on any dive – simply hover and look at a patch of reef and start naming the fish you see.
-Chances are you’ll start to realize just how many different species there are, and see where your gaps in knowledge are.
+Chances are you’ll start to realize just how many different species there are and see where your gaps in knowledge are.

 No matter what you see when you take the plunge into our beautiful Turks and Caicos Waters, take some time to appreciate all the beauty and peace the underwater world offers you!